 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-IMAGE_DENOISE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+image_denoise is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-IMAGE_COMPONENTS, a MATLAB library which seeks the connected "nonzero" or "nonblack" components of an image or integer vector, array or 3D block.
+image_components, a MATLAB code which seeks the connected "nonzero" or "nonblack" components of an image or integer vector, array or 3D block.

-IMAGE_CONTRAST, a MATLAB program which applies image processing techniques to increase the contrast in an image.
+image_contrast, a MATLAB code which applies image processing techniques to increase the contrast in an image.

-IMAGE_DIFFUSE, a MATLAB library which uses diffusion to smooth out an image.
+image_diffuse, a MATLAB code which uses diffusion to smooth out an image.

-IMAGE_EDGE, a MATLAB library which demonstrates a simple procedure for edge detection in images.
+image_edge, a MATLAB code which demonstrates a simple procedure for edge detection in images.

-IMAGE_NOISE, MATLAB programs which add noise to an image.
+image_noise, MATLAB codes which add noise to an image.

-IMAGE_RGB_TO_GRAY, MATLAB programs which makes a grayscale version of an RGB image.
+image_rgb_to_gray, MATLAB codes which makes a grayscale version of an RGB image.

-IMAGE_THRESHOLD, MATLAB programs which make a black and white version of a grayscale image by setting all pixels below or above a threshold value to black or white.
+image_threshold, MATLAB codes which make a black and white version of a grayscale image by setting all pixels below or above a threshold value to black or white.